 He was just “booking the opportunity.”
 Luckily, IBM had also not released their PC yet.
 By the time IBM was ready to test their PCs, Bill Gates had his program ready for a test run.
-That is how he became millionaire, and then the world’s richest person for quite a while.
+That is how he became a millionaire, and then one of the richest coders in the world for quite a while.

-Mark Zuckerberg, the programmer, and FaceBook’s co-founder, has truly connected the world, in the true sense of making the world a global village.
+Mark Zuckerberg, a rich programmer, and FaceBook’s co-founder have truly connected the world, in the true sense of making the world a global village.
 Riding on the power of the internet, Zuckerberg solved a common problem that graduates often faced, – keeping in touch after school.

 Google was not the first search engine, however, when Larry Page, one of Google’s co-founders saw a gap in the way people accessed the internet, he knew he could change the world.
 Previously, search engines could just sell the first page listings to the top bidders.

 They would then submit that listing to their visitors as the organic results for their search.
 Larry Page and Sergey Brin thought it was wrong to do so, and they decided to do something about it.
 They wrote the best code in the world for their search engine, and the rest is history.
 That is how they founded Google; you can find the paper they published about their idea here.